apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple's New Artificial Intelligence (AI) Features Could Push This Semiconductor Company to a $1 Trillion Valuation**
+**NASA Praises Boeing's Stranded Starliner for Managing Not to Explode While Docked to Space Station**

-You can read more about it [here](https://www.fool.com/investing/2024/07/04/apples-new-artificial-intelligence-ai-features-cou/?source=eptyholnk0000202&utm_source=yahoo-host-full&utm_medium=feed&utm_campaign=article&referring_guid=1a825e9f-7757-4e69-b510-e93c0bee5bbd).
+You can read more about it [here](https://futurism.com/the-byte/nasa-praises-boeing-starliner).

 ## Requirements
 - Python 3.8